mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 - Use KubeSpray to deploy cluster
 - Create HAProxy and establish SSH connection with all nodes.

-I have noticed that when deploying cluster, some addons should be enabled in order to use ingress controller from cluster with external HAProxy load balancer.
-Now, since cluster deployment was established with Ansible playbooks, it is not needed to setup eveything from scratch.
+I have noticed that when deploying cluster, some add-ons should be enabled in order to use ingress controller from cluster with external HAProxy load balancer.
+Now, since cluster deployment was established with Ansible playbooks, it is not needed to setup everything from scratch.
 All modified configuration can be re-deployed without effecting any resource which is exists on cluster setup.
 It means that, I can enable required parts in configuration file and re-deploy cluster as I did on previous post.

 -  **Enable ingress controller from [inventory](https://github.com/kubernetes-sigs/kubespray/blob/master/inventory/sample/group_vars/k8s-cluster/addons.yml) file inside KubeSpray**